achillessaxby/PUI2016_aes807/HW2_aes807/README.md

 ### Helped:

-1. Akshay Penmarcha (Worked on all three assignments - only giving instructions and small ideas on how to write the code and complete the work)
+1. Akshay Penmarcha (Worked on all three assignments - only giving instructions and small ideas on how to write the code and complete the work) - also helped him extensively in the Assignmet 3 and the Extra_Credit_Assignment helping him understand and complete his code/assignment
 2. Priyanshi Singh (Worked on all three assignments - only giving instructions and small ideas on how to write the code and complete the work)
 3. Aaron Jude Simon D'Souza (Worked on assignments - only giving instructions and small ideas on how to write the code and complete the work)
 4. Vishwajeet Shelar (Helped in giving small ideas about code in the third assignment)